waynegramlich/Fab/docs/FabTools.md

-# FabTools: FabTools: Tools for Fab..
+# FabTools: FabTools: Tools for Fab.
 This is a package provides classes used to define the tooling that is available in a shop.
 They basically define some classes that interface with the FreeCAD Path Tools infrastructure.
 The "new" FreeCAD Path Tools infrastructure organizes everything into a top level `Tools/`